Integrating Neuroscience into Law and Public Policy

 Understanding the Human Costs of War

 The culmination of six years of research, The Casualty Gap was published in 2010.
-The book, which I co-authored with friend and former Harvard graduate school classmate Douglas Kriner (now an Associate Professor of Political Science at Boston University), shows how American war casualties have hailed disproportionately from socio-economically disadvantaged communities since the 1950s and explores the ramifications of these gaps for politics, policymaking and the vibrancy of American democracy.
+The book, which I co-authored with friend and former Harvard graduate school classmate Douglas Kriner (now a Professor of Political Science at Boston University), shows how American war casualties have hailed disproportionately from socio-economically disadvantaged communities since the 1950s and explores the ramifications of these gaps for politics, policymaking and the vibrancy of American democracy.
 We wrote this op-ed featured in the Los Angeles Times on Memorial Day Weekend 2010.
-In addition to the book, we have articles published or forthcoming in: The American Journal of Political Science, the Journal of Politics, the Journal of Conflict Resolution, and Legislative Studies Quarterly.
-We are currently completing a lengthy law review article that focuses on non-fatal casualties and questions related to veterans’ mental health.
+In addition to the book, we have published a series of seven articles and had our work featured in Politico.